The Golden Varieties: Unraveling 12 Gold Types and Colors

 Gray Gold Less Common Gold, Palladium or Iron

-Gold Karats – How Many Types of Gold Are There?
+Gold Karats – What Types of Gold Exist?

 24k Gold